KITV news interviews Board Certified Master Arborist and TFHF Board Member Kevin Eckert on How Common is Tree Failure in

 Innovation in Action!
 The City Administration is looking out for trees.
-We’ve got great representatives from the City & County of Honolulu on our Board — Matt Gonser and Terri Koike — as well as numerous officials on our Panel of Advisers.
+We have a representative from the City & County of Honolulu on our Board — Matt Gonser — as well as numerous City officials on our Panel of Advisers.

 Sobering.
 Josh Sanbro, member of Trees for Honolulu’s Future Panel of Advisers, and head of Honolulu’s Office of Climate Change, Sustainability and Resiliency, is quoted in this timely piece (5/19/2019) on the changing level of carbon in our atmosphere.